sdr-enthusiasts/docker-vesselalert/README.md

 | `MASTODON_LINK_MARINETRAFFIC` | If set to `on`, the Mastodon notification will include a link to the vessel on MarineTraffic | empty | no |
 | `MASTODON_LINK_VESSELFINDER` | If set to `on`, the Mastodon notification will include a link to the vessel on VesselFinder | empty | no |

-## Discord notifications related parameters:
+## Discord notifications related parameters

 | Environment Variable | Purpose                         | Default | Mandatory? |
 | -------------------- | ------------------------------- | ------- | ---------- |